 Skipjack tuna do not have scales on the majority of their body.
 The corselet and lateral line are markers on the fish’s head and across their body that are made up of a band of larger, thick scales.
 Unlike other tunas, skipjack are cold-blooded and cannot control their body temperature.

-Skipjack have a relatively short lifespan compared to other tropical tuna, living around 7 to 12 years old.
+Skipjack have a lifespan between 8 to 12 years old.
 They grow quickly, up to four feet (over one meter) in length and can weigh more than 70 pounds in the Pacific, and up to three feet (one meter) in length and forty pounds in the Atlantic.
+Skipjack reach maturity around one year old.
 They spawn throughout the year.
 Females can produce between 100,000 and two million eggs at a time, depending on their size.
 Skipjack tuna reproduce through broadcast spawning, where eggs and sperm are released into the water column at the same time.
 The eggs hatch one day after fertilization.

 Skipjack tuna are opportunistic feeders, preying on a variety of fish, crustaceans, cephalopods, mollusks, and other tuna.
 Large pelagic fish such as billfish, sharks, and large tuna feed on skipjack tuna.